romsson/dragit/README.md

 ### dragit.object

-The object of interest, the handle the user interacts with to start the interaction and thus start the time change.
+The object of interest, or the handle the user interacts with to start the interaction and thus start the time change.

 * `dragit.object.activate` activates dragging for the selected element.
 It creates the necessary mouse events (drag).
 Example: `.call(dragit.object.activate)`.

+#### dragit.object.dragging

+* `absolute (default)` does not translate the current chart
+* `relative` does translate the current chart to keep it centered around the current focus point

 ### dragit.mouse